planetjekyll/awesome-jekyll-themes/README.md

 **Moonwalk** ★23 (gem: [moonwalk](https://rubygems.org/gems/moonwalk), github: [moonwalk](https://github.com/abhinavs/moonwalk)) by Abhinav Saxena -- A fast and minimal Jekyll blog theme with clean dark mode

-**minimal-bootstrap-theme** ★0 (github: [andrewhwanpark/minimal-bootstrap-blog](https://github.com/andrewhwanpark/minimal-bootstrap-blog)) by Andrew Park -- a no frills, fully-responsive, hyper-minimalistic dark/light theme made with bootstrap-dark-5.
+**brutalist-blog** ★2 (github: [andrewhwanpark/brutalist-blog](https://github.com/andrewhwanpark/brutalist-blog)) by Andrew Park -- a no frills, fully-responsive, hyper-minimalistic dark/light theme
 ## GitHub Pages

 Use the `theme` property in your `_config.yml` to specify a theme that comes packaged with GitHub Pages.
 See [`pages.github.com/themes`](https://pages.github.com/themes) for valid values.
 Use the `remote_theme` property to specify any public, gem-packaged theme on GitHub.